 The most typical mask was the Bauta, a white half mask worn with a black cloak and a black hat with three tips (tricorno).
 This mask was very popular in Venice and was worn both by women and men because it conferred complete anonymity and allowed the wearer to eat and drink without having to remove the mask.

 By the mid 17th Century the Venice Carnival had become the most famous festivity throughout Europe.
 People come to attend private and public masked balls and masked revelers of all ages invade the campi where music and dancing continues nearly day and night.

 Carnival virtually disappeared when Napoleon's troops brought an end to the Venetian Republic in 1797.
 The parties lapsed for almost two centuries before being revived in the 1970s, when residents took to the streets and piazzas for impromptu celebrations.

 Today's Carnival is limited to the ten days preceding Lent which begins on Ash Wednesday.
 The event contains concerts, theater, circus, ballet, masquerade balls, historical processions, and fashion shows.
 The spirit of Carnival is everywhere and ever-present during this period.
 From early morning to late evening there are groups of elaborately costumed characters that slowly walk and pose for photographers.

-The Carnival in Venice takes place each year in February.
-In 2007 Venice Carnival will begin on 9th February and end on 20th.
-It will be dedicated to the Venetian playwriter Carlo Goldoni, born 300 years ago, whose comedies and dramas are the best expression of the venetian folclore.
+The Carnival in Venice takes place each year usually in February.
+In 2022 Venice Carnival will begin on 12th February and end on 1th March.